openstack/openstack-manuals/doc/config-reference/source/tables/trove-db_redis.rst

    * - **[redis]**
      -
    * - ``api_strategy`` = ``trove.common.strategies.cluster.experimental.redis.api.RedisAPIStrategy``
-     - (StrOpt) Class that implements datastore-specific API logic.
+     - (String) Class that implements datastore-specific API logic.
    * - ``backup_incremental_strategy`` = ``{}``
-     - (DictOpt) Incremental Backup Runner based on the default strategy.
+     - (Dict) Incremental Backup Runner based on the default strategy.
 For strategies that do not implement an incremental, the runner will use the default full backup.
    * - ``backup_namespace`` = ``trove.guestagent.strategies.backup.experimental.redis_impl``
-     - (StrOpt) Namespace to load backup strategies from.
+     - (String) Namespace to load backup strategies from.
    * - ``backup_strategy`` = ``RedisBackup``
-     - (StrOpt) Default strategy to perform backups.
+     - (String) Default strategy to perform backups.
    * - ``cluster_support`` = ``True``
-     - (BoolOpt) Enable clusters to be created and managed.
+     - (Boolean) Enable clusters to be created and managed.
-   * - ``device_path`` = ``None``
+   * - ``device_path`` = ``/dev/vdb``
-     - (StrOpt) Device path for volume if volume support is enabled.
+     - (String) Device path for volume if volume support is enabled.
+   * - ``guest_log_exposed_logs`` =
+     - (String) List of Guest Logs to expose for publishing.
    * - ``guestagent_strategy`` = ``trove.common.strategies.cluster.experimental.redis.guestagent.RedisGuestAgentStrategy``
-     - (StrOpt) Class that implements datastore-specific Guest Agent API logic.
+     - (String) Class that implements datastore-specific Guest Agent API logic.
    * - ``mount_point`` = ``/var/lib/redis``
-     - (StrOpt) Filesystem path for mounting volumes if volume support is enabled.
+     - (String) Filesystem path for mounting volumes if volume support is enabled.
    * - ``replication_namespace`` = ``trove.guestagent.strategies.replication.experimental.redis_sync``
-     - (StrOpt) Namespace to load replication strategies from.
+     - (String) Namespace to load replication strategies from.
    * - ``replication_strategy`` = ``RedisSyncReplication``
-     - (StrOpt) Default strategy for replication.
+     - (String) Default strategy for replication.
    * - ``restore_namespace`` = ``trove.guestagent.strategies.restore.experimental.redis_impl``
-     - (StrOpt) Namespace to load restore strategies from.
+     - (String) Namespace to load restore strategies from.
    * - ``root_controller`` = ``trove.extensions.common.service.DefaultRootController``
-     - (StrOpt) Root controller implementation for redis.
+     - (String) Root controller implementation for redis.
    * - ``taskmanager_strategy`` = ``trove.common.strategies.cluster.experimental.redis.taskmanager.RedisTaskManagerStrategy``
-     - (StrOpt) Class that implements datastore-specific task manager logic.
+     - (String) Class that implements datastore-specific task manager logic.
    * - ``tcp_ports`` = ``6379, 16379``
-     - (ListOpt) List of TCP ports and/or port ranges to open in the security group (only applicable if trove_security_groups_support is True).
+     - (List) List of TCP ports and/or port ranges to open in the security group (only applicable if trove_security_groups_support is True).
    * - ``udp_ports`` =
-     - (ListOpt) List of UDP ports and/or port ranges to open in the security group (only applicable if trove_security_groups_support is True).
+     - (List) List of UDP ports and/or port ranges to open in the security group (only applicable if trove_security_groups_support is True).
    * - ``volume_support`` = ``True``
-     - (BoolOpt) Whether to provision a Cinder volume for datadir.
+     - (Boolean) Whether to provision a Cinder volume for datadir.